 - Best Uses for Vanilla Bean Paste - Puddings, custards, ice cream, light-colored cakes or frostings

-- Vanilla Bean Paste Substitutes - Use 1 tablespoon of vanilla extract or 1 vanilla bean for every 1 tablespoon of vanilla bean paste
+- Vanilla Bean Paste Substitutes - Use 1 Tbsp. of vanilla extract or 1 vanilla bean for every 1 Tbsp. of vanilla bean paste

 3. Pure Vanilla Extract

 Pure vanilla extract is made by soaking ground vanilla beans in a solution of alcohol and water.
 For the product to be labeled “pure”, it must contain 13.35% vanilla bean solids and 35% alcohol.
 Some vanilla extract products contain sugar or corn syrup to enhance the flavor of low-quality vanilla beans.
 Look for pure vanilla extract that contains only vanilla bean, alcohol, and water for a better quality product that will become more complex with age.

 Because vanilla extract is more affordable than vanilla beans or vanilla paste, it’s useful in high-volume baking applications.
 Its thin liquid form can also be blended more evenly throughout cookie dough and cake batters to provide consistent flavor.
 When baking dark-colored treats like brownies, vanilla extract is the logical choice.
 Vanilla bean seeds will not be visible in these products, so it doesn’t make sense to splurge on beans or paste.